-- I. Up to 10 fractions of radiation is considered medically necessary in the palliative treatment of bone metastases. - II.
-Complex isodose technique is considered medically necessary in the palliative treatment of bone metastases. - III.
+- I. Up to 10 fractions of radiation therapy is considered medically necessary in the palliative treatment of bone metastases. - II.
+Conventional isodose technique is considered medically necessary in the palliative treatment of bone metastases. - III.
 For the palliative treatment of multiple sites of bone metastases, all lesions requiring treatment must be treated concurrently. - IV.
 Three-dimensional conformal radiation therapy (3DCRT) is considered not medically necessary for the treatment of bone metastases.
 3DCRT is considered medically necessary when there is a significant complex extraosseous component to the target volume. - V. Intensity-modulated radiation therapy (IMRT) is considered not medically necessary for the treatment of bone metastases.
 IMRT is considered medically necessary in cases where overlap with previous radiotherapy fields is likely to cause complications. - VI.
-Stereotactic body radiation therapy (SBRT) is considered not medically necessary for the treatment of bone metastases.
-SBRT (up to 5 fractions) is considered medically necessary for EITHER of the following: - A. Treatment to a portion of the spine that has been previously irradiated - B. Treatment of sarcoma, melanoma, and renal cell carcinoma that have metastasized to the spine
+Stereotactic body radiation therapy (SBRT) using up to 5 fractions is considered not medically necessary for the treatment of bone metastases except in EITHER of the following clinical scenarios: - A. Treatment to a portion of the spine that has been previously irradiated - B. Treatment of sarcoma, melanoma, and renal cell carcinoma that have metastasized to the spine

-SBRT, as a complete course of therapy, must be completed in five fractions in a single episode of care.
+SBRT, as a complete course of therapy, must be completed in 5 fractions in a single episode of care.